CaspervanWetten/DataDetectives/README.md

 - `Temperature.py` handles the temperature data pipeline.
 - `PerCapita.py` calculates per capita energy usage.
 - `Predictions.py` utilizes an optimized random forest regressor to predict GWH usage.
+- `Prediction-checkpoint.ipynb` in the notebook folder shows the optimization parameters for the used forest tree regression algorithm

 ## Data Sources